Chapin A. Harris

 Chapin Aaron Harris A.M., MD, D.D.S.
-(May 6, 1806, in Pompey, New York – September 29, 1860, in Baltimore, Maryland) was an American physician and dentist and dentistry school founder.
+(May 6, 1806, in Pompey, New York – September 29, 1860, in Baltimore, Maryland) was an American medical doctor and dentist and dentistry school founder.

 Education

 At the age of 17 Harris studied medicine in Madison, Ohio, in the office of his brother, Dr. John Harris, who also tutored him in dentistry, a subject which become his main interest.
 He subsequently passed the Board of Medical Censors in 1824 and was licensed to practice medicine.
 He soon commenced practice in Greenfield, Ohio, where he remained for about one year, travelling to Bloomfield, Ohio, then Fredericksburg, Virginia.
-In 1828, Dr. Harris turned to full-time dentistry, and by 1833 was a student of Dr. Horace H. Hayden located in Baltimore, Maryland.
+In 1828, Harris turned to full-time dentistry, and by 1833 was a student of Horace H. Hayden located in Baltimore, Maryland.
 Licensed by the Medical and Chirurgical Faculty of Maryland, Harris conducted an itinerant dental practice throughout the South, before settling permanently in Baltimore in 1835.

 Harris received the honorary M. D. degree from Washington Medical College at Baltimore, in which he was a professor in 1838.
 Shurtleff College in Alton, Illinois, conferred an A.M. degree on him in 1842.
 His D.D.S. was obtained through membership of the American Society of Dental Surgeons, and an honorary D.D.S. degree was conferred upon him by the Philadelphia Dental College in 1854.